tkurtbond/tkurtbond.github.io/pages/roleplaying-games-played-with-the-kids/index.rst

-Guardians of Order published *Big Eyes, Small Mouth* in 1st, 2nd, and 2nd Revised editions; White Wolf's Arthaus imprint later published the 3rd edition when GoO fell upon hard times.
+Guardians of Order published *Big Eyes, Small Mouth* in 1st, 2nd, and 2nd Revised editions; White Wolf's Arthaus imprint later published the 3rd edition when GoO fell upon hard times, and `Dyskami Publishing`_ published a 4th Edition later.
 2ER was my favorite edition.
 Complete in one book and simpler than GURPS, it is good for a broad spectrum of games.
 Character creation can be deep, but play is very simple.

 D&D